hyperonecom/h1-cli/docs/database.md

 ## h1 database shell

-Connect to database using standard client
+Connect to Database using standard client

 ### Syntax